IDEC-ezWheel/swd-services/docs/md/usage.md

 ## Examples

-### Code using ezw-smc-core c++ API
+### Code using ezw-smc-core C++ API

-The c++ code 'DiffDriveController.cpp' for [ROS](https://github.com/ezWheelSAS/swd_ros_controllers/blob/main/src/diff_drive_controller/DiffDriveController.cpp) and [ROS2](https://github.com/ezWheelSAS/swd_ros2_controllers/blob/main/src/diff_drive_controller/DiffDriveParameters.cpp), can be used to control a pair of SWD® drives, as a diffrential kinematic platform.
+The C++ code 'DiffDriveController.cpp' for [ROS](https://github.com/ezWheelSAS/swd_ros_controllers/blob/main/src/diff_drive_controller/DiffDriveController.cpp) and [ROS2](https://github.com/ezWheelSAS/swd_ros2_controllers/blob/main/src/diff_drive_controller/DiffDriveParameters.cpp), can be used to control a pair of SWD® drives, as a diffrential kinematic platform.

 ### Code using ezw-smc-service python API

-The python 'remote' script can be used to control a SWD® drive:
+The 'remote.py' python script can be used to control a SWD® drive:

 ```shell
 /opt/ezw/usr/sbin/remote.py smc_drive
 ```

-*Keyboard commands are listed at the end.*
+*NOTA: Keyboard commands are listed at the end.*

-The python 'swd_xxxx_x_commissioning' scripts can be used to [configure a SWD® drive](https://github.com/ezWheelSAS/swd-starter-kit-config):
+The 'swd_xxxx_x_commissioning.py' python scripts can be used to [configure a SWD® drive](https://github.com/ezWheelSAS/swd-starter-kit-config):

 ```shell
 swd_left_4_commissioning.py